-XCOM: Enemy Unknown, developed by Firaxis Games and released in 2012, revitalized the classic turn-based strategy genre with its intense, tactical gameplay and high-stakes decision-making.
-One of the key elements that make the game so engaging is its mission structure.
-From standard encounters to story-driven scenarios, each mission presents unique challenges that test players’ strategic thinking, adaptability, and resource management.
-This review will explore the various types of missions in XCOM: Enemy Unknown, analyzing their design, impact on gameplay, and overall contribution to the game’s enduring appeal.
+XCOM: Enemy Unknown, brought to life by Firaxis Games in 2012, revived the classic turn-based strategic genre with hardcore action and decision making at every single step.
+Among the reasons that make the game extremely engaging is its mission structure.
+Each mission-from the everyday encounters to story-based cases-offers different challenges demanding strategic thinking, adaptive skills, and resource management from its player.
+This angle of review will cover different types of missions in XCOM: Enemy Unknown, from the perspective of their design, gameplay impact, and in essence, link them to the enduring success of the game.

 Introduction to XCOM: Enemy Unknown Missions